 On March 25, 2009, we issued 17,250,000 shares of common stock in a public offering at a public offering price of \$31.50 per share.
 Proceeds from the offering were used to repay amounts drawn on the Credit Facility and for general working capital purposes.

 Our Board has authorized the repurchase of up to \$1.0 billion of common stock through July 2009.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-No purchases have been made as part of this program in 2009.
-The program has remaining availability of approximately \$950.7 million.
+No purchases were made as part of this program in 2009.
+The program was not renewed.

 Temporary Equity